The Impact of Incarceration on Families

-Today I was invited to speak at the Anchorage Reentry Coalition Community Meeting.
+I was invited to speak at an Anchorage Reentry Coalition Community Meeting.
 I gave the following statement:

 "My name is Angela Hall and I am a member of Supporting Our Loved Ones Group.
 We are a support group for the families and friends of incarcerated persons in Alaska.
 For those that do not know me, my husband Brian Hall is serving a virtual life sentence in Alaska.

 I was asked to share a little bit about the impact incarceration has on family members of incarcerated persons.
 As you may already know incarceration has a ripple affect that can be felt throughout the entire community.
 As family members staying supportive of our loved ones inside, we are often subjected to a fair amount of stigma.
 One need only read through the comments section on any prison or court related news story to witness this firsthand.
 Those ugly comments you hear or read, they’re coming from our neighbors, co-workers, sometimes even folks we attend school or church with.
 Though we were not involved in the actual crime that was committed, we are looked upon unfavorably for choosing to continue supporting our loved ones throughout their incarceration.
 We see the human being apart from the criminal act because we know our loved ones are greater than their worst act, and we are hopeful they will demonstrate change of heart and behavior over time to become better versions of themselves.
 Many family members suffer through trials where they are vilified along with their accused loved one simply for being related and being present in the courtroom.
 The emotional toll is heavy.
 Not only do we feel the public condemnation, but we also carry mixed feelings of guilt and grief for whatever harm our loved ones may have caused to others.
 This often leads to isolation or a complete withdrawal from the community.
 Depression, suicide and a myriad of health issues related to stress and anxiety are also common.